 One of the questions we get asked the most is; is Turkey expensive to travel to?
-No, Turkey is a really cheap place to visit, especially since the Turkish Lira is declining in value by the month.
+The simple answer is no, Turkey is a cheap place to visit when compared to other European countries, but it’s getting more expensive.

-But how much does a trip to Turkey cost?
+If you’re wondering how much does a trip to Turkey cost?
 How cheap is it really?
-In this guide, we’ll be breaking down the cost of everything from transport, food, accommodation and attractions, so you know exactly how to budget for your Turkey trip.
+In this guide, we’ll be breaking down the cost of everything from transport, food, accommodation, and attractions, so you know exactly how much to budget for your Turkey trip.

 If you’re in a hurry and need a quick answer to how much Turkey is going to cost you, here’s a table showing estimates for how much you’re looking to spend in 2023.